plant production

 -

-The Season Length (LENGTH), one of the Vegetation Phenology and Productivity (VPP) parameters, is a product of the pan-European High Resolution Vegetation Phenology and Productivity (HR-VPP) component of the Copernicus Land Monitoring Service (CLMS).
-The Season Length is the number of days between the start and end dates of the vegetation growing season in the time profile of the Plant Phenology Index (PPI).
+The season maximum value (MAXV) for the fitted function during the season, one of the Vegetation Phenology and Productivity (VPP) parameters, is a product of the pan-European Medium Resolution Vegetation Phenology and Productivity (MR-VPP) component of the Copernicus Land Monitoring Service (CLMS).
+The MAXV for the fitted function during the season expresses the highest value of the season but may occur on a different date than the season maximum date (MAXD).
 The Plant Phenology Index (PPI) is a physically based vegetation index, developed for improving the monitoring of the vegetation growth cycle.
-The PPI index values, with 5-day satellite revisit cycle, are first used in a function fitting to derive the PPI Seasonal Trajectories, which is a filtered time series with regular 10-day time step.
+The PPI index values, The PPI index values, with daily inputs, are first used in a function fitting to derive the PPI Seasonal Trajectories.
 From these Seasonal Trajectories, a suite of 13 Vegetation Phenology and Productivity (VPP) parameters are then computed and provided, for up to two seasons each year.
-The Season Length is one of the 13 parameters.
-The full list is available in the table 3 of the Product User Manual in the below link section.
-A complementary quality indicator (QFLAG) provides a confidence level, that is described in table 4 of the same manual.
-The LENGTH dataset is made available as raster files with 10 x 10m and 100 x 100m resolutions, in ETRS89-LAEA projection corresponding to the HRL grid, for those tiles that cover the EEA38 countries and the United Kingdom and for two seasons in each year from 2017 onwards.
-It is updated in the first quarter of each year.
+The MAXV is one of the 13 parameters.
+The MAXV time series dataset is made available as raster files with 392 x 392m resolution, in ETRS89-LAEA projection corresponding to the MCD43 tiling grid.
+IMPORTANT: The full access to open and free data for this resource will be made available upon request.

 -